-Corresponding Author: Sarah E. Slocum, MD, Medical College of Wisconsin, Department of Psychiatry and Behavioral Medicine, 1155 N Mayfair Rd, Milwaukee, WI 53226; phone 304.314.2597; email SSlocumMD@gmail.com.
+Corresponding Author: Sarah E. Slocum, Medical College of Wisconsin, Department of Psychiatry and Behavioral Medicine, 1155 N Mayfair Rd, Milwaukee, WI 53226; phone 304.314.2597; email SSlocumMD@gmail.com.

-In July 2017, the PERInatal Specialty Consult Psychiatry Extension (PERISCOPE) Project (TPP) launched in Wisconsin as a business-hours realtime teleconsultation line for all providers caring for preconception, pregnant, or postpartum women, including obstetric, primary care (internal and family medicine and pediatricians), and psychiatric physicians and advanced practice providers (APP).
-Information regarding project design, implementation, and descriptive characteristics from the first 24 months of program activity has been reported previously.7 For the remainder of this paper, "primary care providers" encompasses MD/DO, physician assistant, nurse practitioner, and midwifery providers in the fields of obstetrics, pediatrics, and internal and family medicine.
+In July 2017, the PERInatal Specialty Consult Psychiatry Extension (PERISCOPE) Project (TPP) launched in Wisconsin as a business-hours real-time teleconsultation line for all providers caring for preconception, pregnant, or postpartum women, including obstetric, primary care (internal and family medicine and pediatricians), and psychiatric physicians and advanced practice providers (APP).
+Information regarding project design, implementation, and descriptive characteristics from the first 24 months of program activity has been reported previously.
+For the remainder of this paper, "primary care providers" encompasses MD/DO, physician assistant, nurse practitioner, and midwifery providers in the fields of obstetrics, pediatrics, and internal and family medicine.
 "Psychiatric providers" encompasses MD/DO, physician assistant, and nurse practitioner providers in the psychiatry and behavioral health settings.

-Data are reviewed regarding the differences in consultation questions between provider types over the first 2 years of program activity.
-This information can highlight current differences in practice, support standardized curriculum development,
+Data is reviewed regarding the differences in consultation questions between provider types over the first 2 years of program activity.
+This information can highlight current differences in practice, support standardized curriculum development, encourage routine screening, and provide direction for analysis of programmatic cost benefit.